Gargafield/Parallel-Jecs/README.md

     - Serial: 14-15ms
 * Worst Case
     - **This benchmark is very synthetic, and doesn't represent real world use!**
-    - 100000 entities, updating updating a single field
+    - 100000 entities, updating a single field (very light work)
     - Parallel: 26ms
     - Serial: 22ms

 ## Installation

-There's a lot of different cli used, consider using [Rokit](https://github.com/rojo-rbx/rokit) to install them.
+There's a lot of different CLI's tools used, consider using [Rokit](https://github.com/rojo-rbx/rokit) to install them.

 1. Clone repository
 2. Install toolchain using `rokit install`